 - Payment Banks and Waller Services should be included within the IT Act's tight requirements, which necessitate a 30-day resolution period.

-What is the Future of Cyber Laws in India?
+What is the Scope of Cyber Law in India?

 Cybercrime, such as phishing, identity theft, and fraud, has skyrocketed in recent years.
 However, its coverage under the existing laws is neither adequate nor comprehensive.
-In addition, we are expected to see greater consolidation of cybercrime penetration in India.
-This emphasizes the importance of developing more effective and deterrent legal frameworks as well as more strict laws to combat cybercrime.
+In addition, we are expected to see greater consolidation of cyber crime penetration in India.
+This emphasizes the importance of developing more effective and deterrent legal frameworks as well as more strict laws for cyber crime.

 The National Cyber Security Strategy is one of the most eagerly anticipated breakthroughs in Indian cyber law.
 This plan aspires to be a complete guiding gospel for individuals, policymakers, and other stakeholders, as well as a follow-up to the National Cyber Security Policy of 2013.